cara-tm/pat_text/README.md

 **Important note**: it seems that the TXP tags parser limits the lenght (but pretty long) of its attributes content.
 Please, for best usage of this plugin, set short strings into the `items` attribute.

+_Tip and trick_: an invalid pair (eg. `fr ,`) with a country code following by nothing but a space (no translation string) allows to display nothing for the current website language (can be usefull in particular cases).

 ## History and Changelogs

 This plugin created for the "FOTO" theme.